top of page

 Juice cleanses and extreme fasting are often touted as crucial elements of a healthy lifestyle.

-Unfortunately, those whose detoxification organs are already overburdened (due to things like mold exposure or an excess of viral debris after a long illness) do not do well with long-term cleanses and fasting because they naturally detoxify less well than others.
+Unfortunately, those whose detoxification organs are already overburdened (due to things like mold exposure or an excess of viral debris after a long illness) do not do well with long-term cleanses and fasting because they are detoxifying less well than the healthy population.

 In other words, those who do really well with juice cleanses or fasting protocols usually do not have high levels of stored 'toxins' to begin with.

-While techniques like intermittent fasting (where eating is confined within a 6, 8 or 12 hour window) can be successfully used to improve health, many people get into trouble doing water fasts that last for days and juice fasts that last for weeks or months.
+While techniques like intermittent fasting (where eating is confined within an 8 or 12 hour window) can - in some circumstances - be used successfully to improve health, many people get into trouble doing water fasts that last for days and juice fasts that last for weeks or months.
 [1]

 I am a certified Functional Medicine doctor who has specialized in chronic and complex illness for over a decade.
 Lately, many patients have arrived in my care as a result of a fast or cleanse that seriously compromised their health.